 What is change management?

 There are a number of different definitions of change management.
 One of the more basic definitions is that it is a formal procedure whereby project changes are introduced and approved.
 There are then more complex definitions.
-Overall, change management is a systematic approach that involves dealing with change, both on an individual level and from the perspective of the organisation.
+Overall, effective change management is a systematic approach that involves dealing with change, both on an individual level and from the perspective of the organisation.
 It may be an ambiguous term to a degree, but it involves three key parts: adapting, controlling, and effecting change.

 Implementing change can be a difficult process, especially in multinational businesses.
 There are many different issues that can impact planned changes, for example, cross-cultural problems.
 It is a risky and time-consuming process, which is why the transitional period of change needs to be handled carefully.